torbjokv/play-vagrant/README.md

 #Play framework and Vagrant

 Vagrant config with Play Framework and mysql server.
-When depluyed, the vagrant and project folders is seperated so that the version control can be seperate.
+When deployed, the vagrant and project folders is seperated so that the version control can be seperate.
 When completed, the folder structure will look like this:
 - somecoolstuff/
   - project/
       - frameworks/